bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/plugin-store-key.md

 # &lt;plugin store key&gt; as string : string

-Returns a key string object in a plugin store object.
+Returns a plugin store key as a string.

-{% qna %}
-Q: key "NOsecureCustomKey1" of plugin store "AWSAssetDiscoveryPlugin"
-A: NOsecureCustomKey1
-{% endqna %}